 There will always be children and young people in schools facing life challenges that detract from their ability to engage with learning.
 Some will require greater support to increase their emotional literacy than others.
 ELSA is an initiative developed and supported by educational psychologists.
 It recognises that children learn better and are happier in school if their emotional needs are also addressed.
 It also supports the development of spiritual capacities, as children learn to understand who they are and what makes them unique.

-In order to support the fulfilment our vision, 'that all may flourish as unique children of God', we are lucky enough to have a qualified Emotional Literacy Support Assistant at Westbury-on-Severn C of E. Mrs Noad has been trained by Educational Psychologists to plan and deliver programmes of support to pupils who are experiencing temporary or longer term additional emotional needs.
-Mrs Henry is also undertaking this training.
+Mrs Noad has been trained by Educational Psychologists to plan and deliver programmes of support to pupils who are experiencing temporary or longer term additional emotional needs.

 The majority of ELSA work is delivered on an individual basis, but sometimes small group work is more appropriate, especially in the areas of social and friendship skills.
 Sessions are fun, we use a range of activities such as: games, role-play with puppets or arts and craft.
 Sessions nearly always take place in our designated ELSA rooms, which have been carefully designed to be calm, welcoming spaces.